-This butternut squash and porcini mushroom risotto highlights the “meaty” flavor of the mushrooms and the sweetness of the butternut squash, all tied together with porcini sea salt.
+This butternut squash and porcini mushroom risotto highlights the “meaty” savory flavor of mushrooms and the sweetness from the butternut squash, all tied together with porcini sea salt.

 Risotto is comfort food to me.
 It’s family, happy Sunday dinners and wine.
 It’s the eager anticipation of the late afternoon meal as its smell permeates the house.
 It’s an excuse to put a-whole-lotta parmesan cheese on my meal because that’s just what you do with risotto.

 Sunday risotto has been a meal too many times to count as the weather turns colder and our bodies crave comfort in my family, a meal my grandma would make years ago before my mom took over the reins.

 Just over two months ago, as I briefly mentioned on here, my grandma was diagnosed with pancreatic cancer.